 - If you’ve lived in the U.S., without interruption, since December 1971 or earlier

 If you are unsure of your green card eligibility, Ray Law International is happy to speak with you.
 During an initial consultation with a Chicago green card immigration lawyer, you may ask any questions and discuss any issues you are having with the green card application process.
-We are prepared to guide you and help you understand what your legal options are – reach out today at (888) 474-8048 for a consultation.

 Applying for a U.S. Green Card, also known as Lawful Permanent Residence (LPR), can be a complex process with different pathways based on various factors.
 While each case is unique, the following are general guidelines for how you can apply for a Green Card in the United States: